RAN3000/RAN3000.github.io/_posts/2020-09-12-anki-settings-for-flow.md

 The card should be marked as wrong if we didn't recall any of these concepts.
 We can break the card down by creating four cards, instead of just one, one for each of the concepts.
 That way failure becomes much less ambiguous, for each atomic card we either get it right or we get it wrong, there's no partially right or partially wrong answers.
 <br/>In general complex cards can be hazy, we tend to leave out the details.
 Breaking down complex cards, that is atomizing them, forces us to focus on the details.
 We increase the resolution.
-Though we have to be careful to also retain the bigger picture, I like to keep also a few complex cards in my decks, but they constitute a very low percentage of them.
+Though we have to be careful to also retain the bigger picture, I like to keep also a few complex cards in my decks, but they make up a very low percentage of them.
 Doing this gets us closer to satisfying the one of the conditions of flow, tight feedback loop where failure is clear.

 Atomizing our flashcards has a further advantage that the feedback loop gets even tighter.
 Generally it takes a shorter time to read the question and to answer in our minds, we have to retrieve from memory a single concept.
 We quickly reveal the true answer and thus get feedback: were we right or were we wrong?
 Either way we move to the next flashcard.